cristianoarbex/portfolioSimulationData/README.md

-# Data for the paper <TODO put title here>
+### Data and appendices

-This repository contains all data used to produce the results in the following paper:
+This repository contains the appendix and all data used to produce the results in the following paper:

+`Portfolio optimisation: bridging the gap between theory and practice`

 ## Market data